R-Sweke/DeepQ-Decoding/README.md

 #### 3) Evaluating and Running Decoders

 Now that we know how to train a decoder, we would like to see how to evaluate the performance of that decoder, as well as how to use the decoder in a production setting.
-In this notebook we will demonstrate how to perform both of these tasks.
+In this section we will demonstrate how to perform both of these tasks.
+Once again, all of this code can be found within the "Testing Examples" notebook of the example_notebooks folder of the repo.

 ##### 3a) Evaluating a Trained Decoder